blabla1337/skf-flask/skf/markdown/code_examples/flask/42-code_example--Enforce_sequential_step_order_shopping--.md

                 return redirect(url_for('checkout'))

-    //As soon as the user visits your website you start sessions in order to asign sessionId
+    //As soon as the user visits your website you start sessions in order to assign sessionId

     """
     On submit we send al the shopping cart data to another table in the database, but